gulcu/StableMatching/README.md

 Woman 3 was previously assigned to Man 3

-Man 2 gets assigned to Woman 3 with her pref-level: 2
+Man 2 is matched with Woman 3 with her pref-level: 2

 Man 3 is now free